Blending Data in Google Data Studio

 While you are creating a data source, it can be helpful to rename metrics to Source + Metric (ex.
 Google Analytics Sessions, Google Analytics Pageviews, and Search Console Clicks) since the name of metrics can overlap.
 It can be easy to lose track of what metrics come from what original data sources when working with a large amount of data.

-It’s important to note that blended data cannot be unblended on charts, tables, etc.… after this is done.
-However, original data sources remain intact through the process.
+It’s important to note that blended data cannot be unblended on charts, tables, or anywhere in report templates after it has been merged.
+However, original data sources remain intact on their respective platforms throughout the process.